Happily-Coding/portfolio/my-deployment.md

 sudo ./svc.sh install github
 sudo ./svc.sh start
 ```
+Now it should be operational, you can check it on github.com/yourname/yourproject/settings/actions/runners

 Now we also need to configure the secrets in the github repository:
 Go to